Quantedge Foundation

 What advice do you have for other fellow refugees or young people from similar backgrounds?

 Second, be resilient.
-Things do not always go according to plan.
-This can be frustrating at times, but being resilient will put you in a good position to recover from particular setbacks and go on to achieve more.
+Things may not always go according to plan, and this can be frustrating at times.
+Being resilient will help you to overcome setbacks and go on to achieve more in the long run.

 Return to Main